 About Daniel Fredin

-My broader interests lie at the intersection of computational physics, large-scale data analysis, and high-performance computing, with a focus on leveraging AI-driven approaches to explore complex physical systems.
-This website serves as a platform to highlight my research, projects, and professional contributions.
+My broader interests lie at the intersection of physics, artificial intelligence, and high-performance computing, with a focus on solving complex problems in fundamental science and engineering.
+This website highlights my research, technical projects, and professional experience.

 For inquiries regarding research collaborations or professional opportunities, please feel free to reach out.